Corrod3/SecurityPolicyForecastingTournament/README.md

 ----------|------------------------------------------------------------------
-thesis    | thesis text (draft) forecasts | presentation with plots of forcasts, control and demographic variables main      | script for data cleaning, plot generation and testing literature| BibTex for references (Citavi Export)
+thesis    | thesis text (draft) forecasts | presentation with plots of forcasts, control and demographic variables main.R    | script for calculating scores, testing and generating plots clean.R   | Script for cleaning, formating and annonymizing data prep.R    | Script for preparing .R literature| BibTex for references (Citavi Export) titlepage | Title page for the thesis